-The International Association of Fire Fighters, in cooperation with the International Association of Fire Chiefs, has committed to an unprecedented endeavor.
-We have gathered together some of America and Canada’s finest fire departments in an effort to build a stronger fire service by strengthening our foundation – the fire fighter.
+The International Association of Fire Fighters, in cooperation with the International Association of Fire Chiefs, committed to an unprecedented endeavor by collaborating with 10 of North America’s finest fire departments to build a stronger fire service by strengthening our foundation – the fire fighter.

 The participating departments on the Task Force are:

-- Require a commitment by labor and management to a positive individualized fitness/wellness program; and
+- Require a commitment by labor and management to a positive individualized fitness/wellness program

-- Develop a holistic wellness approach that includes: medical, fitness, injury/fitness/medical rehabilitation and behavioral health.
+- Develop a holistic wellness approach that includes medical, fitness, rehabilitation, and behavioral health

-The Mission: An overall wellness/fitness system must be developed to maintain fire fighters’ physical and mental capabilities and should be the objective of every fire department in cooperation with its local IAFF affiliate.
-While such a program may be mandatory, agreement to initiate it must be mutual between the administration and its members represented by the local union.
-Any program of physical fitness must be positive and not punitive in design; require mandatory participation by all uniformed personnel in the department once implemented; allow for age, gender and position in the department; allow for on-duty-time participation utilizing facilities provided or arranged by the department; provide for rehabilitation and remedial support for those in need; contain training and education components, and be reasonable and equitable to all participants.
+An overall wellness/fitness system must be developed to maintain fire fighters’ physical and mental capabilities and should be the objective of every fire department in cooperation with its local IAFF affiliate.
+While such a program may be mandatory, the agreement to initiate it must be mutual between the administration and its members represented by the local union.
+Any program of physical fitness must be positive and not punitive in design; require mandatory participation by all uniformed personnel in the department once implemented; allow for age, gender, and position in the department; allow for on-duty-time participation utilizing facilities provided or arranged by the department; provide for rehabilitation and support for those in need; contain training and education components; and be reasonable and equitable to all participants.

 The program must address the following key points:

-- To develop a physical fitness and wellness program that is educational and rehabilitative and is not punitive;
+- Development of a physical fitness and wellness program that is educational and rehabilitative and not punitive

-- Require a commitment by labor and management to a positive individualized fitness/wellness program;
+- Requires a commitment by labor and management to a positive individualized fitness/wellness program

-- Develop a holistic wellness approach that includes:
+- Development of a holistic wellness approach that includes: